 4.4.2 Optical emission lines

 Overall, when dust is introduced, many of the floating, detached islands of emission evident in our dust free models either get incorporated into the larger emission region in the plane or disappear.
-The most drastic change in the optical emission lines is evidenced by [Ne V] λ3426 which decreases 0.5 dex and [Ar IV] λ4740 which decreases 0.8 dex when dust is introduced.
+[POINT TO A FIGURE WITH ISLANDS] The most drastic change in the optical emission lines is evidenced by [Ne V] λ3426 which decreases 0.5 dex and [Ar IV] λ4740 which decreases 0.8 dex when dust is introduced.
 [O II] λ3727 increases with dust introduction from 2.5 dex to 2.9 dex but [O III] λ5007 decreases 0.4 dex with dust introduction.

 4.4.3 IR emission lines